Temporal-order-controlled Parrondo reversal in a periodically switched quantum walk acting on NEQR image states

 \section{Abstract}

 We present a quantum image encryption protocol that harnesses discrete-time quantum walks (DTQWs) on cycles and explicitly examines the role of the Parrondo paradox in security.
 Using the NEQR representation, a DTQW-generated probability mask is transformed into a quantum key image and applied via CNOT to encrypt grayscale images.
-We adopt an efficient circuit realization of DTQWs based on QFT-diagonalization and coin-conditioned phase layers, yielding low depth for $N=2^n$ positions and $t$ steps.
-On $64\times 64$ benchmark images, the scheme suppresses adjacent-pixel correlations to near zero after encryption, produces nearly uniform histograms, and achieves high ciphertext entropy close to the 8-bit ideal value.
-Differential analyses further indicate strong diffusion and confusion: NPCR exceeds $99\%$ and UACI is around $30\%$, consistent with robust sensitivity to small plaintext changes.
-Crucially, we identify parameter regimes in which alternating coin operations induce the Parrondo paradox and degrade security by raising correlations, lowering entropy, and reducing NPCR/UACI, thereby constituting practical failure modes.
-Our results provide both a performant DTQW-based quantum image cipher and clear guidance on coin/message parameter selection to avoid paradox-dominated regimes.
+We adopt an efficient circuit realization of DTQWs based on QFT-diagonalization and coin-conditioned phase layers, yielding low depth for \(N=2^n\) positions and \(t\) steps.
+On \(64\times 64\) benchmark images, the scheme suppresses adjacent-pixel correlations to near zero after encryption (e.g., \(|C_H|, |C_V|, |C_D| \approx 10^{-2}\)), produces nearly uniform histograms, and achieves high ciphertext entropy close to the 8-bit ideal.
+Differential analyses further indicate strong diffusion and confusion: NPCR exceeds \(99\%\) and UACI is around \(30\%\), consistent with robust sensitivity to small plaintext changes.
+Crucially, we investigate the impact of the Parrondo paradox on encryption quality and demonstrate that our fully unitary protocol remains robust even in paradoxical regimes.
+We show that while the paradox can introduce biases in simpler measurement-based schemes, our integrated approach which incorporates spatial diffusion and position-color entanglement, effectively leverages the complex interference patterns of the Parrondo walk to enhance substitution, maintaining high entropy and low correlations.
+Our results provide a performant DTQW-based quantum image cipher and confirm the suitability of paradoxical dynamics for secure quantum image processing.
 We discuss implications for hardware implementations and extensions to higher-dimensional walks.